5 things you NEED to know before travelling to France

 Throughout this digital book, you also have many tips on politeness or culture in France.

-And because I really want you all to come and visit the beautiful country of France, I am offering you minus 20% on this digital book for 10 days.
+And because I really want you all to come and visit the beautiful country of France, I'm offering you minus 20% on this digital book for 10 days.

-You can find it on my online school and for that, you just have to follow the link in the description of this video.
-If you have already bought this guide and you didn't benefit from the promotion, don't hesitate to send me an email or to put a comment under this video so that I can refund you the difference.
+You can find it at my online school by following the link in the description of this video.
+If you've already purchased this guide and missed out on the promotion, feel free to send me an e-mail or post a comment below this video so that I can reimburse you the difference.

-Let's start right away with the first very important thing to know if you come to France.
-This first piece of information is mostly for Americans.
+Let's start right away with the first very important thing to know if you're coming to France.
+This first piece of information will mainly concern Americans.

 If you want to book tickets to see a show in Paris or if you want to book a train from Lyon to Marseille, for example, be very careful to make a good reservation.

-I have friends who, on the other hand, made a mistake on the American continent.
-They wanted to book bus tickets for September 5 and actually booked them for May 9.
-So be really careful.
+I have friends who made the opposite mistake on the American continent.
+They wanted to book bus tickets for September 5, but in fact booked them for May 9.
+So be very careful.

-Second interesting thing to know and you'll like it because I'm going to tell you about something free.
-When you go to a restaurant in France, the water in carafe, the water that comes from the tap, is free.
+Second interesting thing to know, and you'll like it because I'm going to tell you about something that's free.
+When you go to a restaurant in France, the water in a carafe, the water that comes from the tap, is free.

 You can ask the waiter for a free carafe of water.
-This is the case in France, but for example, it is not the case at all in Belgium.
+This is the case in France, but not at all in Belgium, for example.
 It doesn't exist, it's not free.

-The second free thing in restaurants in France is the bread.
+The second thing that's free in French restaurants is bread.
 You know that the French love to eat bread.
-They are very proud of their baguettes.
-You get free bread, usually at will when you go to a restaurant.
+They're very proud of their baguettes.
+You get free bread, usually all you can eat, when you go to a restaurant.

 Of course, when you order food, you can't just walk into a restaurant and ask for bread.
 But I think you get the idea.
-So tap water in a carafe and bread baskets are free at the restaurant.
+So tap water in carafes and bread baskets are free in restaurants.

-Third point, the prices are always displayed including VAT, which means that you will never pay more than what you see on a menu or in a store.
+Thirdly, prices are always inclusive of VAT, meaning you'll never pay more than you see on a menu or in a store.

-For example, the price you see displayed is the price you will pay.
-Whether it's services or products, everything is displayed, all taxes included.
+For example, the price you see displayed is the price you'll pay.
+Whether it's a service or a product, everything is displayed, all taxes included.

-There are no surprises at the cash register.
-At the restaurant, the service and the tableware are also included in the price of the dishes and drinks.
+No surprises at the cash register.
+At restaurants, service and table settings are also included in the price of food and drink.

-You do not have to tip the waiter or waitress for their wages.
+You don't have to tip the waiter or waitress.
 You can if you particularly liked the service, but you don't have to.

-Fourth thing to know, and this you may have seen in the series "Emily in Paris"; we don't count floors the same way in France as in the United States.
+The fourth thing to know, and this you may have seen in the "Emily in Paris" series, is that floors are counted differently in France than in the United States.

 In France, the first floor is the zero level.
 You go up the stairs once, you have the second floor.

-You go up the stairs a second time, you have the second floor.
+Climb the stairs a second time and you've got the second floor.
 So we start at zero.
-And the cellar is usually the -1.
+And the cellar is usually -1.

-The Charles de Gaulle metro stop is located near the Arc de Triomphe, next to the Champs Élysées, thus in the heart of Paris, while the Charles de Gaulle airport is located outside the city.
+The Charles de Gaulle metro stop is located near the Arc de Triomphe, next to the Champs Élysées, right in the heart of Paris, while Charles de Gaulle airport is outside the city.

-You have to go there by cab or RER.
-Be very careful because it happens every year that tourists miss their plane on the way to the Charles de Gaulle metro station, but don't expect to find any planes there.
+You'll have to get there by cab or RER.
+Be very careful, because it happens every year that tourists miss their plane on the way to the Charles de Gaulle metro station, but don't expect to find any planes there.

 Not at all.
-I explain this in detail and give you many other tips in my guide "Essential French words and phrases you need to know to survive in France".
+I explain this in detail and give you lots of other tips in my guide "Essential French words and phrases you need to know to survive in France".

-Feel free to click on the link in the description to learn more.
+Click on the link in the description to find out more.

-If you liked this video, of course, put a like.
+If you liked this video, of course, put a "like" on it.

-Subscribe if you haven't already and I'll see you soon.
+Subscribe if you haven't already, and see you soon.

 Share this post